 For those on interest free periods for purchases or balance or money transfers, no interest is added during the agreed period.
 However, when the debt switches to what is usually a much higher rate, just a few months at this rate can add more interest than if interest had been charged at a low but consistent rate over the same time period.
 And thus, depending on your individual circumstances, how much you can afford to pay each month and the borrowing available to you based on your credit score, sometimes low interest can be better than no interest.

 Compare low interest credit cards

-Starting to think a low interest card could bring good karma to your financial future?
-Whether you’d like to snag a low interest rate for spending or want to save by switching to a lower interest card with a balance transfer, our MoneyMatcher can help you find your match.
+Starting to think a low interest card could be good to your financial future?
+Whether you’d like to get a low interest rate for spending or want to save by switching to a lower interest card with a balance transfer, our moneymatcher can help you find the right deal.

-Enter your details and reveal your desires and within a few shakes of a camel’s tail you’ll have a table of credit cards picked out especially for you.
+Enter your details and the MoneyMatcher will present you with a table of credit cards picked out especially for you.
 We use a soft search to highlight products you’re more likely to be accepted for without leaving a mark on your credit file.
 Our neat and tidy tables make it easy to compare and contrast the overall cost of borrowing along with features and fees.